r-eudave/cordhisk_app/README.md

 Date,Date associated with the memory
 ```

-The interface uses a solid, warm, color-blind-friendly palette.
+The interface uses a solid, warm, colour-blind-friendly palette.
 The sidebar, central graph, and right memory panel adapt to the browser viewport; long content scrolls inside its panel instead of expanding the whole page.

 ## Development